Dash-n-Dave-NLP/Project-Dash/readme.md

 - Prepare the data with the intent to discover the main predictors of programming language; clean the data and engineer features if necessary; ensure that the data is tidy
 - Split the data into train, validate, and test datasets using a 60/20/20 split and a random seed of 217
 - Explore the data:
-    -
+    - Find top 20 words for each programming language
+    - Find top 20 bigrams for each programming language
 - Create graphical representations of the analyses
 - Ask more questions about the data
 - Document findings
 - Train and test models:
-    - Baseline?
+    - Baseline accuracy with "other" language category is 16.7 percent; with "other" removed, baseline accuracy is 21 percent
-    - Select key features and train multiple classification models
+    - Select vectorizer and train multiple classification models
-    - Test the model on the validate set, adjust for overfitting if necessary
+    - Test the model on the validate set, adjust model parameters if necessary
 - Select the best model for the project goals:
     - Determine which model performs best on the validate set
 - Test and evaluate the model: